Dono-Rossi/CSC215/Notes/AltairManualPart3notes.md

 * AUX Switches: Two unused switches reserved for future peripherals.
 #### Data/Address switches
 	* DATA (bits 7–0)
 	* ADDRESS (bits 15–0).
 For a 256-word system, only bits 0–7 are used.
+A switch that is up denotes a 1 bit while a down switch denotes a 0 bit.

+### 2. Indicator LEDs
+#### Note: When machine is stopped a glowing LED denotes an active status and a non-glowing LED denotes inactive.
+When running a program LEDs may be erroneus.
+* ADDRESS LEDs (A15–A0): Show current memory address.
+* DATA LEDs (D7–D0): Show data at that address
+* INTE: Interrupt enabled
+* PROT: Memory is protected
+* WAIT: CPU waiting
+* HLDA: Hold acknowledged

 ## B. Loading a Sample Program